pcoet/pcoet.github.io/_posts/2019-12-01-py-quickstart.md

 ## Update or install Conda

 If you don't already have Conda, you'll need to install it.
-It comes packaged with Anaconda, which includes more than 1500 scientific libraries, or with Miniconda, which is a lightweight version of Anaconda that includes Python, Conda, and a much smaller set of libraries.
+It's available as part of the full Anaconda distribution, which includes Python and more than 200 libraries, or as part of Miniconda, which is a lightweight version of Anaconda that includes Python and a minimal set of libraries.

-To get started, I'd recommend [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Also, if you don't have a specific reason to use Python 2, install the Python 3.* version.
+If you're not sure which distro to use, start by [installing Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Also, if you don't have a specific reason to use Python 2, install the Python 3 version.

 Once you have Conda installed, you can update it by running: